A Stochastic Origin of Spacetime Non-Commutativity: Conclusions

 \section{Conclusions}

-We have argued that spacetime non-commutativity is inherently linked to a fundamental discreteness of spacetime.
+We have argued that spacetime non-commutativity is inherently linked to a fundamental discreteness in the evolution of physical systems on spacetime.
 We started, in section \ref{sec:PathIntegral}, by reviewing Feynman's argument \cite{Feynman:1948ur} that the non-commutativity of quantum mechanics manifests in the path integral formulation through the non-differentiability of the paths that the path integral sums over.
 We then repeated this argument for non-continuous paths, and showed in eq.~\eqref{eq:CommutatorSpacetime} that this discreteness can be associated to a non-commutativity of spacetime coordinates.

 In section \ref{sec:Leibniz}, we provided an additional argument in support of the relation between discreteness and spacetime non-commutativity by showing that the study of discrete trajectories induces a modification of the Leibniz rule as in eq.~\eqref{eq:LeibnizDisc}.
 This modification can be related to the deformed Leibniz rule obtained in models of spacetime non-commutativity in which the four-momentum is described by a non-Abelian Lie group.